The Alters: Development and release

 The Alters was developed by Polish game developer 11 Bit Studios, which had previously worked on This War of Mine and Frostpunk.
 The game was revealed by 11 Bit Studios in June 2022 during the PC Gaming Show 2022.
 It was released for PlayStation 5, Windows, and Xbox Series X/S on 13 June 2025.
 The game was made available at launch to PC Game Pass and Xbox Game Pass Ultimate subscribers at no additional cost.
 The game is developed using Unreal Engine 5.

 Lead artist Tomasz Kisilewicz explained to the press that the game was influenced by psychological thrillers, and went on to describe The Alters as a "weird game".
 While he described collecting resources as "the very base" of the game's economy, time was the game's most precious resource.
 While there are multiple ways for players to solve a certain problem, they would not have time to perform every task and therefore, must think strategically and prioritize their goals.
 The game play was inspired by Satisfactory.
 The original idea for the game was to have players building and running a base in space by creating various copies of himself.
 The story of the game, which focused on how life choices and decisions may have led to very different outcomes, was created to supplement the setting.
 The team wanted these life choices to be relatable, as they are also commonly faced by people in real life.
 According to the studio, "each Alter has a very carefully prepared personality and story that the player can interact with while playing".

 After the game's release, players discovered leftover AI prompts in subtitles and flavor text, implying LLM use, despite failing to declare this on their Steam storefront page as mandated by Valve Corporation.
 11 Bit responded to the controversy, confirming "AI-generated assets were used strictly as temporary WIPs during the development process".
 The assets were intended to be removed before launch.

+In December 2025, 11 Bit Studios released a free update for the game, introducing a Relax Mode as well in the game to let players enjoy the story aspect of the game and not get too worried about the survival and management parts of it, as well as a new storyline, a new room, and a playable card game.
+An expansion for the game, titled Last Variable, was released on July 13, 2026.
+Featuring a 20-hour-long campaign, the expansion follows Jan Scientist who stays behind on the planet, and introduces four additional Alters.

 Reception

 Critical response

 The Alters received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-OpenCritic determined that 94% of critics recommended the game.
+OpenCritic determined that 95% of critics recommended the game.

 Eurogamer noted in their review that The Alters requires "perseverance", but sticking with it pays off.
 They praised the game's merging of ideas as original.
 IGN praised the simple resource and management mechanics.